-Physics for Non Specialists Online - Forces
+Physics For Non-Specialists Online - Forces

 This series of modules delivered online, aims to support non-specialist, early career and trainee teachers with physics teaching to Key Stage 4.
-Exclusive discounts apply to those registering for all 7 modules in AY 21-22 by 15th October 21 - see below.

 Each module is a 3-hour Saturday session, and will focus on one topic.
 The overarching aim is to improve participants’ confidence in teaching physics.

 The course will cover common physics misconceptions, pedagogical content knowledge and a structured approach to tackling GCSE level examination questions.
-Novel teaching approaches will be also introduced as well as relevant online resources, including the ASE's Concept Cartoons, a valuable learning resource used by many teachers in physics lessons, which are available at discounted rates
+Novel teaching approaches will be also introduced as well as relevant online resources, including the ASE's Concept Cartoons, a valuable learning resource used by many teachers in physics lessons, which are available at discounted rates for course delegates.

 An understanding of forces underpins much of physics and it is important to lay strong foundations early in secondary school.
 In this course we will address common student misconceptions, and we’ll look at how to label forces clearly and use a knowledge of resultant forces to predict motion.
 We will cover Newton’s 3 laws of motion as well as turning forces and machines, centripetal force and momentum, drawing on examples from everyday life throughout.